 Field experience and clinical practice are part of your coursework.
 You may be placed in schools, health clinics, mentoring programs, and other community settings, or as a tutor.
-UGA program coordinators or instructors and the Office of Student Services work together with our community partners to arrange placements.
+UGA program coordinators or instructors and the Office of Experiential Learning work together with our community partners to arrange placements.

 Your skills are strengthened as you progress through these real-world experiences.
 Often, the process is: